-% of Net Revenues
+% of % of Net Revenues

+Y Year Ended

-Year Ended December 31,
+De December 31,

-2022 2021 2020
+2023 2022 2021

-AmerisourceBergen Corporation 23 % 24 % 23 %
+McKesson Corporation 25 % 22 % 21 %

-McKesson Corporation 22 % 21 % 22 %
+Cencora Inc. 20 % 23 % 24 %

-Cardinal Health, Inc. 17 % 16 % 17 %
+Cardinal Health, Inc. 15 % 17 % 16 %

+Lilly 8 %

-Our marketing department is responsible for establishing and maintaining contracts and relationships with the group purchasing organizations, distributors, retailers, wholesalers and, occasionally, directly with hospitals or long-term care facilities.
+Our marketing department is responsible for establishing and maintaining contracts and relationships with the group purchasing organizations, distributors, retailers, wholesalers and our sales force is focused on promoting BAQSIMI® with healthcare professionals.
 One or more of our proprietary product candidates may require deployment of a sales force either directly or through a strategic partner.